Krysek/Assignment---Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

+## Fields
-## ID Fields
+### ID Fields

-* `subjectId` - The participant ("subject") ID
+1. `subjectId` - The participant ("subject") ID
-* `activity` - The label of the activity performed when the corresponding measurements were taken.
+2. `activity` - The label of the activity performed when the corresponding measurements were taken.
 This variable covers 6 different activities:
   * `WALKING` (value 1): Subject was walking during the test.
   * `WALKING_UPSTAIRS` (value 2): subject was walking up a staircase during the test.
   * `WALKING_DOWNSTAIRS` (value 3): subject was walking down a staircase during the test.